LLNL/serac/src/docs/sphinx/user_guide/simple_conduction_tutorial.rst

    :end-before: _create_mesh_end
    :language: C++

-This snippet "indexes into" Inlet's internal hierarchy at the location where we defined the mesh schema (``main_mesh``), and deserializes the data into the ``struct`` Serac uses for storing mesh creation options.
+This snippet queries Inlet's internal hierarchy at the location where we defined the mesh schema (``main_mesh``), and reads the data into the ``struct`` Serac uses for storing mesh creation options.
 Since we're building a rectangular mesh, we extract the corresponding part of the options variant and use that to construct the mesh.
 The Lua representation is as follows: